z0rc/dotfiles/README.md

 default.
 Also man pages can be put into `$XDG_DATA_HOME/man`.

 ## *env
-Pyenv and similar extensions are lazy-loaded, it means that they won't be initialized on shell init.
+Pyenv and similar wrappers are lazy-loaded, it means that they won't be initialized on shell start.
 Activation is done on the first execution.
 Check out output of `type -f pyenv` in shell and [implementation](zsh/rc.d/14_rbpynodlua_env.zsh).